Jointly Owned Intellectual Property: Everything to Know

 - Joint ownership can often lead to many difficult legal situations, so emerging companies often try to avoid it or at least modify the default rules in a joint ownership contract.

 If you need help understanding how to deal with jointly owned intellectual property, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.